 Classes in Abertillery and Tredegar will be staggered due to the space we have in the changing facilities.
 There will be a 10-minute stagger between lessons whereby teaching areas will be cleaned, registers taken and so your child gets the full amount of time to swim.
 Ebbw Vale changing village is bigger and we will assign you cubicle numbers to observe social distancing and there will be spacer markings to drop your child off and follow the directions to the viewing area.

-Will I be able to view my child’s swimming lesson?
+Will I be able to view my child swimming lesson?

-In Aberillery and Ebbw Vale Sports Centres you will be able to use the spectating area on the 1st floors.
-There will be social distancing measures in place along with one-way systems (refer to parent’s code of conduct).
+In Abertillery and Ebbw Vale Sports Centres you will be able to use the spectating area on the 1st floors.
+There will be social distancing measures in place along with one-way systems (refer to Parent’s Code of Conduct).
+The maximum capacity for spectating will be limited to 15 due to the Welsh Government’s guidance.
 Unfortunately, there won’t be spectating in Tredegar Sports Centre, due to the limited space and current COVID restrictions, children will be dropped off to their classes and parents will return on time to collect their child.
 Parents will need to wait outside of the centre during this time.

 How many children will be in a class?

 There will be a reduction in ratios for swimming lessons, but as per the guidance from The Welsh Sports Association https://wsa.wales/sport-for-under-18s/, there are unlimited numbers of children under the age of 18 if the purpose for the gathering is for the development or well-being of the child.
 Children under the age of 11 are not expected to maintain the 2-meter distance from each other, but will be advised to do so via facility staff.

 How much notice will you give parents?